TDStrasser/Kookaberry-Reference-Guide/docs/source/peripherals.rst

 --------------------------

 The **Kookaberry** provides an ever-growing module library to enable on-board devices and a range of external accessories to be used by the software.

 Further modules can be added by users for peripherals and accessories of their choosing.
+Such further modules should be added into the /lib folder, either as MicroPython source files, or preferably and more efficiently as pre-compiled mpy files.
+See :ref:`mpy_files` for more detail.

 There are many Internet forums and repositories that provide module software code and help on getting accessories to work with
 **MicroPython** micro-computers such as the **Kookaberry**.
 Notable among the repositories is GitHub.